swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Optimizing Tensor Operation

-In complex layer such as convolution, the subscript to access the tensor data along one dimension is determined by multiple variables.
-To handle such case, the DMA control interface accepts multiple variables and allows the user to specify how to construct the subscript using these variables in order to determine the range of each dimension to be buffered.
-One such example is shown in the expression $yy*stride+ry$ (line 8) of Figure~\ref{fig:dma_conv}.
-The DMA control interface also supports expression parsing, which accepts the subscript expression and analyzes the correlation between the variables and tensor dimensions automatically.
+In complex layer such as convolution, the subscript to access the tensor data along one dimension is determined by multiple loop iterators.
+To handle such case, the DMA control interface accepts multiple loop iterators and allows the user to specify the expression on calculating the subscript based on these loop iterators, which determines the range of each dimension to be buffered.
+One such example is shown in the expression $yy \times stride+ry$.
+The DMA control interface also supports expression inferring, which accepts the subscript expression and analyzes the correlation between the loop iterators and tensor dimensions automatically.